amfern/conveyor.js/README.md

 ### Target
 the benefit of upload html5 app is internet connection, so we can leverage server powers to calcualte AI or ggather vital player information to teach AI to performer better. also all players will fight an AI revision the constructed of players best move(lol show whoo made this move in the side notification) build a fast passed game targeting gameplay, tactics, inviting the player to expolit it vast new laws of phisics to achieve an epic battles and moves.
+The Input to player movement should be instant like in mario and not prince of persia the first.

 ### License